cosmos/cosmos/PURPOSE.md

 problem suffered by first-gen proof-of-stake cryptocurrencies such as NXT and BitShares.

-Gnuclear is also the first cryptocurrency to offer instant and provably-secure mobile-client payment verification.
+Atom is also the first cryptocurrency to offer instant and provably-secure mobile-client payment verification.
 Today, practically all Bitcoin mobile wallets use trusted servers to provide them with transaction verification.
 This is because proof-of-work requires waiting for many confirmations before a transaction can be considered irreversibly committed.
 Double-spend attacks have already been demonstrated on services like CoinBase.
-Since the Gnuclear (and Tendermint) blockchain is designed not to fork at all, mobile wallets can receive instant transaction confirmation, finally making trustless and practical payments a reality on your smartphone.
+Since the Atom (and Tendermint) blockchain is designed not to fork at all, mobile wallets can receive instant transaction confirmation, finally making trustless and practical payments a reality on your smartphone.
 This has significant ramifications for IoT applications as well.

-Validators in Gnuclear (who have a similar role to Bitcoin miners but instead use cryptographic signatures to vote) are meant to be secure, dedicated machines that are responsible for committing blocks.
+Validators in Atom (who have a similar role to Bitcoin miners but instead use cryptographic signatures to vote) are meant to be secure, dedicated machines that are responsible for committing blocks.
 Non-validators can delegate their staking tokens (called "quarks") to any validator to earn a portion of block